-All NerveCenter error messages are written to the Event Log.
-To view messages in the Event Log:

-- Windows: Run the Event Viewer and display the Application log.
-Each error message is listed as a line in the log. - UNIX: Read the file /var/adm/messages with a text editor or a command such as more.
+All NerveCenter error messages are written to the host syslog facility.
+To view messages in the syslog, read the file /var/adm/messages with a text editor or a command such as more.

 Each error description is formatted in the following way: